Why Is My Insurance So High With No Accidents?

 So you’re a good driver.
 You’ve never been in an accident.
 You’ve never even made a claim on your car insurance policy.
 Why are you paying so much for car insurance?

-There are a number of reasons why your insurance may be so high with no accidents.
-Today, we’re explaining all of these reasons to help you understand why you’re paying high prices.
+There are several reasons your insurance may be so high with no accidents.
+Today, we’re explaining these reasons to help you understand why you’re paying high prices.
 Sometimes, you’re legitimately paying too much.
-In other cases, insurers are charging a competitive price for your policy – and you just don’t understand how insurance pricing works.
+In other cases, insurers charge a competitive price for your policy – and you just don’t understand how insurance pricing works.

 What Goes into the Price of Car Insurance?

 The price of your car insurance is about more than just your driving history.
-You might have a clean driving history, but still pay significantly higher premiums than someone with an accident-filled driving history.
+You might have a clean driving history yet still pay significantly higher premiums than someone with an accident-filled driving history.

 Some of the factors that go into the price of car insurance include: